vele616/monorepo/packages/jobboard/website/content/jobs/payments-and-fintech-specialist-fully-remote-based-anywhere-omnipresent-AqsxQ.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/omnipresent"
 companyWebsite: "https://omnipresent.com/"
-summary: "To apply as a payments and fintech specialist at Omnipresent, you preferably need to have you will have experience with formulating and implementing payment strategies for companies that have complex funds flows globally."
+summary: "To apply as a Payments and Fintech Specialist at Omnipresent, you preferably need to have experience with formulating and implementing payment strategies for companies that have complex funds flows globally."
 summaryBackup: "Excited about #operations, #management, #marketing?
 Check out this job post!"
 featured: 20
 ---